Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The cockpit itself is comfortable, even though the only padded part of the seat is the seat back, which is adjustable to your liking.
 If you find the seat bottom too hard, you can add your own seat, if desired.

 The Old Town Canoes & Kayaks Vapor 10 Angler is a fisher’s dream.
 It gets you closer to the fish without the high expenses that come with owning a full-sized boat.
 This kayak shines when it comes to all the added convenience it offers through the cockpit features.
 The cockpit itself is extra roomy, with tons of leg room and floor space for gear storage.
-It also includes a tray and cupholder.
+It also includes a tray, cupholder, and flush mounted rod holders.

 Storage is another area where this kayak shines.
 Directly behind the seat is a storage well.
 While it isn’t covered to provide dry storage, it’s easy enough to purchase a cover to protect your gear that can’t get wet.
 The kayak also includes webbing for storage directly on the hull.
 And if you’re worried about your fishing rods, you can place them in a rod holder on either side of your seat.